cornelgit/React-JS-Learning/README.md

-This project contains code used for learning React using Code Bro's youtube tutorial videos.
+This project contains code used for learning React using Bro Code's YouTube tutorial videos.